dwcaress/MB-System/docker/user/README.md

     $ docker pull $MBSYSTEM_IMAGE
     5.7.6beta32: Pulling from mbari/mbsystem
     ab5ef0e58194: Already exists
-    a145630667c7: Already exists
+    a145630667c7: Pull complete
-    785c505a04fc: Already exists
+    785c505a04fc: Pull complete
-    71848de57f0d: Already exists
+    71848de57f0d: Pull complete
-    6d6760671aa6: Already exists
+    6d6760671aa6: Pull complete
-    ded91f515ba2: Already exists
+    ded91f515ba2: Pull complete
-    a3267f0a1277: Already exists
+    a3267f0a1277: Pull complete
+    11aeaa2f215b: Pull complete
-    77cffdf7b54a: Pull complete
+    e570f695f2c5: Pull complete
-    48a2a54358a4: Pull complete
+    914373a96266: Pull complete
-    5b675a116cbe: Pull complete
+    2913a20436b7: Pull complete
-    Digest: sha256:548ce9f5980d9b8a25efc415a2e20882647b2ad63d805fd48797375818cb33ce
+    Digest: sha256:2f9b6314edff2b11ceb9f63962a0db20e43f30a61d751593d93f053276dd9a81
     Status: Downloaded newer image for mbari/mbsystem:5.7.6beta32
     docker.io/mbari/mbsystem:5.7.6beta32

 ### The launcher script

-The included `mbsystem.sh` script is basically a wrapper around the `docker` command to help run any of the MB-System programs.
+The included `mbsystem.sh` script is basically a wrapper around the `docker` command on your host to help run the MB-System.
-At this point, the script has a focus on Linux and MacOS hosts.
+This script is to be used on Linux and MacOS hosts.

-TODO: Windows 10.

-Relying on the `MBSYSTEM_IMAGE` environment variable as defined above, you just need to indicate the desired program and any arguments to `mbsystem.sh`, for example:
+In the following we assume that `mbsystem.sh` is available through your `$PATH` and that it has execution permission.

+The script requires the environment variable `MBSYSTEM_IMAGE` to be defined as explained above.
+The script can accept some arguments
+(run `mbsystem.sh -h` to see a help message), but you will typically run it with no arguments to simply launch the container with `bash` running in it.
+As an example, starting on your host:

-    $ ./mbsystem.sh mbabsorption -h
+    $ pwd

-In this case, this is equivalent to:

-    $ docker run -it --rm $MBSYSTEM_IMAGE mbabsorption -h

-The launcher, however, is also intended to help set up the host environment prior to running the MB-System programs, in particular those with a GUI.
-Example:
+    /tmp

-    $ ./mbsystem.sh mbnavadjust
+    $ mbsystem.sh

+    bash-4.2$ pwd
+    /opt/MBSWorkDir

+    bash-4.2$ mbedit -h

+    Program MBedit
+    MB-system Version ...

+    MBedit is an interactive editor used to ...

+Note that `/opt/MBSWorkDir` is the initial working directory in the container.
+This location is mapped to the current directory on your host when you launch the system, `/tmp` in the example.